-Our industry partners value working with the BME department to advance research for their healthcare products and services.
-They also seek to find biomedical engineering students and graduates to join their workforces, first as interns and, eventually, as valued members of their organizations, driving innovation and future product development.
+Our industry partners value working with the BME Department to advance research for their health care products and services while seeking biomedical engineering students and graduates to join their workforces as valued members of their organizations.

-Dr. Schmidt and her students have helped the company advance its CT imaging devices with improved dose reduction features and algorithms to improve the visualization of arteries in CT cardiac imaging.
+In one of our most notable industry partnerships, Dr. Taly Gilat-Schmidt, associate professor, and her students have worked with GE Healthcare to advance its CT imaging devices.
+These efforts have contributed to improved dose-reduction features and algorithms that improve the visualization of arteries in CT cardiac imaging.

-Additionally, the Medical College of Wisconsin (MCW) has a very successful history of funded research from companies and other for-profit entities.
-Currently, more than 200 MCW faculty are performing research with companies and for-profits, with funds totaling over $58 million.
+The Medical College of Wisconsin has a longstanding history of successfully partnering with funding from companies and other for-profit entities.
+Currently, more than 200 MCW faculty are performing research with companies and for-profits, with funds totaling more than $58 million.

-You can learn more about internships and employment opportunities through our Industry Relations office, where industry partners post their work opportunities, as well as job fairs and events for BME department students.
+You can learn more about internships and employment opportunities through our Industry Relations office, where industry partners post work opportunities, as well as job fairs and events relevant to students of the Biomedical Engineering Department.